Public health measures

 Physical distancing duties are set out in regulation 4(1) of the Health Protection (Coronavirus) (Restrictions) (Scotland) Regulations 2020.

-All reasonable measures will be taken to implement physical distancing (currently 2 metres) in all relevant areas of universities.
-In planning for physical distancing, universities will adopt the procedures set out in COVID-19 information and guidance for non-healthcare settings.
+All reasonable measures will be taken to implement physical distancing (currently 2 metres) in all relevant areas of colleges.
+In planning for physical distancing, colleges will adopt the procedures set out in COVID-19 information and guidance for non-healthcare settings.

-Social distancing applies to all parts of the university campus, including entrances and exits, break rooms, canteens and similar settings.
-Universities will take a risk-based approach and put in place measures to manage brief interactions within 2 metres which cannot reasonably be avoided, such as limited numbers of people passing each other in corridors.
+Physical distancing applies to all parts of the college campus, including entrances and exits, break rooms, canteens and similar settings.
+Colleges will take a risk-based approach and put in place measures to manage brief interactions within 2 metres which cannot reasonably be avoided, such as limited numbers of people passing each other in corridors.

-Example of activities universities may also consider include:
+Examples of actions colleges will also consider include:

 - the use of space by staff and students to ensure adherence to physical distancing guidance.
-This will be determined by a variety of factors including the dimensions and layout of buildings and the requirements of different disciplines
+This will be determined by a variety of factors including the dimensions and layout of buildings and the requirements of different curriculum areas

 - the use of clear, appropriate signage across campuses

-- physical adjustments such as the use of perspex shields at reception points
+- physical adjustments such as the use of physical barriers (eg. perspex screens) at reception points, service desks and till/pay points

-- one-way systems or other special controls on access to constrained spaces such as toilets and changing rooms while adhering to social distancing guidance
+- one-way systems, clear signage and special controls on access to constrained spaces such as toilets and changing rooms while adhering to physical distancing guidance

-- other measures such as adjusted working times, shifts and part-time on campus to minimise the numbers of staff on campus and in specific buildings at any one time
+- other measures such as staggered start times, shifts and part-time working to minimise the numbers of staff on campus and in specific buildings at any one time.
+This will include considering timings of classes and other activities to ensure physical distancing is adhered to.
+Any temporary amendment to terms and conditions is a matter for local negotiation

-Staff and students should practice hand and respiratory hygiene as summarised in COVID-19 guidance for non-healthcare with further information available from NHS Inform, for instance frequent hand washing.
-Universities will follow guidance in the provision of appropriate hygiene facilities (hand sanitising facilities), particularly at key areas such as entry and exit points, as well as guidance on opening public and customer toilets. .
+Staff and students should practice hand and respiratory hygiene as summarised in COVID-19 guidance for non-healthcare with further information available from NHS Inform (such as frequent hand washing).
+Colleges will follow guidance in the provision of appropriate hygiene facilities (such as hand sanitising facilities), particularly at key areas such as entry and exit points, as well as guidance on opening public and customer toilets. .

 COVID-19 guidance for non-healthcare settings sets out guidance on use of PPE.
 This advice confirms that workplaces should use PPE consistent with local policies and in line with measures justified by risk assessment.
 There is no evidence of benefit to support the use of face masks outside healthcare environments therefore the advice on medical grade face masks is that their use is not currently recommended for the general population.

 It is important to note the difference between face masks and face coverings.
 Face masks are surgical or medical grade masks that are used in health and social care settings.
 Face coverings are made from cloth or other textiles that cover the mouth and nose and through which you can breathe.
-Coronavirus (COVID-19) Phase 2: staying safe and protecting others (physical distancing) guidance describes the use of personal face coverings.
+The Scottish Government has published guidance on the use of personal face coverings.
 Should face coverings be required this will also be communicated to staff and students.